FrancescoCarrabino/depthOBJ/README.md

 # Grow the Dataset
 The nature of `depthOBJ` is to be easy and ready to use, but also to be a starting point for future expansion.
 The dataset has been generated completely on [Blender](https://www.blender.org/) and can be expanded through the batch-rendering script we made available.

-# Thanks
-Special thanks go to professor Lauro Snidaro for supervising and following with unestimable competence and presence all the work that `depthOBJ` required.